twomas/scripts/README.md

 playsound<br>

 To test notification for Windows:<br>
-pythonw ./catchphrase-generator.py --notify 'ready! ✌️' -c 60<br>
+pythonw ./catchphrase-generator.py --notify 'ready! ✌️' -c 60 --sound<br>
 See also example.bat for more examples<br>

 # Catch phrase examples